clojurephant/clojurephant/docs/README.md

   - Compile the other namespaces from the tools JAR needed by the JUnit4 integration
 - Configures the `dev` Clojure build to `checkNamespaces = ['user']` (if you have a user namespace).
 This ensures that your REPL will start successfully.

-### gradle-clojure.clojurescript-base
+### dev.clojurephant.clojurescript-base

 - Applies `java-base`, which lets you configure source sets.
 Each source set will get:
   - A Java compilation task
   - Configurations for compile (`implementation`, `compileOnly`) and runtime (`runtimeOnly`) dependencies
 - Applies the internal `ClojureCommonBasePlugin` which:
-  - Includes the gradle-clojure-tools JAR on the compile and runtime classpaths (for use by any Clojure tasks)
+  - Includes the dev.clojurephant-tools JAR on the compile and runtime classpaths (for use by any Clojure tasks)
 - Adds a `clojurescript` extension which allows you to configure builds of your ClojureScript code.
   - A build is added for each source set (with the same name as that source set)
   - Additional builds can be configured by the user